 Some techniques can make it easier to work with people sometimes by getting the ball rolling faster and maximising productivity.
 I also love working alone, because then I can go wherever I feel like going … to where there are no limits!
 Making music alone is a luxury for me at the moment and I do enjoy it very much.

-What kind of impact have the tools and technology made on you since you started out in the 90s?
+What kind of impact have the tools and technology made on you?

 Still, having the right gear and right knowledge about it is a big advantage!
 A lot of new producers think it’s easy, but in reality production skills have to be earned the hard way, through experience!
 There are a lot of advantages to the fact that this new technology makes things easier and opens up new creative avenues for producers.
 However, it’s still just as hard, if not harder than before to make a good track.